Henrykado/TweakedCutscenes/README.md

 75 Amy is kidnapped by Zero Part 2 - Sonic now walks farther, so he doesn't stop walking before the cutscene ends.
 65 Amy is released by Gamma - The "Now, now.
 Calm down" voice line fades out at the end, instead of abruptly ending; Gamma no longer bumps on the wall while walking towards Amy's cell; Removed Birdie's movement delay on Amy's "Nope!" action; Amy's animation is reset when letting go of Birdie.
 68 Tikal - Some Chao sounds removed and others made quieter.
-69 Eggman takes Birdie - Music stops when Gamma appears.
+69 Eggman takes Birdie's emerald - Music stops when Gamma appears.
 6A After Sonic beats Gamma - Music stops after rumble, and then the Egg Carrier theme begins playing again after Amy asks Sonic what he will do next; Removed Amy running towards Tails' direction, so it doesn't look like she teleported.
 6D After escaping the Egg Carrier - Amy no longer moves downward while being carried by Tails; Amy looks at Birdie while talking with him.
 6F Before Final Egg - Cutscene ends earlier.